Khams Tibetan

-Khams Tibetan, Kham dialect is the Tibetic language used by the majority of the people in Kham.
-Khams is one of the three branches of the traditional classification of Tibetic languages (the other two being Amdo Tibetan and Ü-Tsang Tibetan).
-In terms of mutual intelligibility, Khams could communicate at a basic level with the Ü-Tsang branch (including Lhasa Tibetan).
+Khams Tibetan (/khg/ (Dêgê dialect)) is the Tibetic language spoken by the majority of the people in Kham.
+Khams is one of the three branches of the traditional classification of Tibetic languages (the other two being Amdo Tibetan and "Central" or Ü-Tsang Tibetan).
+In terms of mutual intelligibility, Khams can communicate at a basic level with the Ü-Tsang branch (including Lhasa Tibetan).

-Both Khams Tibetan and Lhasa Tibetan evolve to not preserve the word-initial consonant clusters, which makes them very far from Classical Tibetan, especially when compared to the more conservative Amdo Tibetan.
-Also, Kham and Lhasa Tibetan evolved to be tonal, which Classical Tibetan was not.
-Khams Tibetan has 80% lexical similarity with Central Tibetan.
+Both Khams Tibetan and Lhasa Tibetan have lost the word-initial consonant clusters of Old Tibetan, which makes them very different from Old Tibetan, as well as from the more conservative Amdo Tibetan.
+Both Khams and Lhasa Tibetan have also become tonal, which Old Tibetan was not.
+Khams Tibetan shows 80% lexical similarity with Central (e.g., Lhasa) Tibetan.

 Distribution

 Kham Tibetan is spoken in Kham, which is now divided between the eastern part of Tibet Autonomous Region, the southern part of Qinghai, the western part of Sichuan, and the northwestern part of Yunnan, China.

 Khampa Tibetan is also spoken by about 1,000 people in two enclaves in eastern Bhutan, the descendants of pastoral yak-herding communities.